All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 The area shown on the left side of the plate was the Little Florence of

-Rome (the image used as background for this page shows the fleur-de-lys which is the symbol of Florence).
+Rome (the image used as background for this page shows the heraldic lily which is the symbol of Florence).
 Here the Florentines

 The Florentines in Rome founded their brotherhood in 1448 and in 1488 they were given an existing church (S. Pantaleone) which owing to the opening of Via Giulia they were asked to partially demolish.
-Pope Leo X promoted the construction of a brand new church to be dedicated to St. John the Baptist, the patron saint of Florence (click here for a list of national churches in Rome).
+Pope Leo X promoted the construction of a brand new church to be dedicated to St. John the Baptist, patron saint of Florence.
 Jacopo Sansovino was asked to design the church, whilst Antonio da Sangallo the Younger was responsible for the walls needed to support the apse of the new building which ended right on the edge of the river.
-The construction was halted by political events in Rome and Florence; in 1543 Pope Paul III opened a new street which linked Ponte S. Angelo to the church which was still far from being completed.
+The construction was halted by political events in Rome and Florence; in 1543 Pope Paul III opened a new street between Ponte S. Angelo and the church which was still far from being completed.